cutthroat78/Leaving-Cert-Notes/README.md

 - Look at using dropdown menus to minimize the amount of markdown files/menus
 - Beautify html in index file
 ### Biology
+- Add video link about each topic in biology.md
 - Ask teacher for missing digital slides
 - Get enzyme diagrams for enzyme pages
 - Make my own Unit YouTube playlists of videos